 The clinical model defines autism, or Autism Spectrum Disorder, as a lifelong neurodevelopmental disorder that affects the way a person communicates and relates to people and the world around them.
 The Public Health Agency of Canada references the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in classifying autism as a disorder.
 However, many autistic people prefer the terms neurological “difference” or “condition”, which remove the negative associations with the word “disorder”.

-At Autism Ontario our goal is to support and advocate alongside all autistic individuals across the province, regardless of race, ethnicity, income, religion, or gender identity.
-We aim to actively and deliberately listen to and include all autistic voices to guide our choices relating to language.
+At Autism Ontario, our goal is to support and advocate alongside all autistic individuals across the province, regardless of race, ethnicity, income, religion, sexual orientation, or gender identity.
+We aim to actively and deliberately listen to and include all autistic community members to guide our choices relating to language.

 We understand that many individuals in the autistic community prefer certain types of referential language, such as identity-first language (“autistic person” or “autist”) over person-first language (the terms “person with autism” or “person on the autism spectrum” are often used interchangeably).

 Identity-first language reflects the belief that being autistic is an important part of a person’s identity.
 Person-first language, including phrases such as “living with autism”, reflects the idea that autism can be separated from a person.
 Results from a recent survey of over 7,000 autistic people suggest that approximately 90% of autistic people prefer identity-first language with a smaller proportion preferring person-first language.
 According to the Canadian Autism Spectrum Disorder Alliance (CASDA), there is a growing body of scientific and community literature documenting the dislike, amongst autistic individuals, of person-first language and its potential for increasing stigma.
 Disability scholars have also objected to the use of person-first language.